ray-project/ray/doc/source/serve/direct-ingress.md

 ```

 :::{note}
-* `input` is a dictionary of `map<string, bytes> ` following the schema described
+* `input` is a dictionary of `map<string, bytes> ` following the schema described above.
-*  User input data needs to be serialized to bytes type and feed into the `input`.
+*  The user input data needs to be serialized to `bytes` type and fed into the `input`.
-* Response will be under bytes type, which means user code is responsible for to serialize the output into bytes.
+* The response will be under `bytes` type, which means the user code is responsible for serializing the output into bytes.
 * By default, the gRPC port is 9000.
+You can change it by passing port number when calling DefaultgRPCDriver bind function.
 :::

 ### Client Schema code generation
 There are lots of ways to generate client schema code.
 Here is a simple step to generate the code.
-* Insintall the gRPC code generation tools
+* Install the gRPC code generation tools
 ```
 pip install grpcio-tools
 ```